 I love my parents, I do.
 Even though sometimes they have terrible Wi-Fi, and we don’t agree on whether swearing = funny.
 They are both, independently, incredibly accommodating and generous and I am hella lucky to have them.

 Moving back in with your parents after graduating is the sensible option.
 If you are a student reading this, MOVE BACK IN WITH YOUR PARENTS.
 Unless you have another stellar option, this really will save you an absolute bundle whilst you spend a few months blinking in the bright headlights of the ‘real world’.
 I have decided not to move back in with my parents, and my bank account is haemorrhaging preeeetty severely.
+So if you are looking for someone you can trust to help will all the moving, click here to get a great furniture removalist.
 As I mentioned, I have taken up a second job in order to shift some overdraft and save up for some tasty work experience (that I am incredibly excited about, and will also blog about to the point of oversaturation.
 Hooray!)

-But what I really want is to be able to support myself.
+But what I really want is to be able to support myself and do those so many “adult” tasks, like finding the best ways to find professional landscapers and other household management responsibilities.
+Who knows, I might be able to afford a used Lexus GS 350 New York NY.
 My parents have raised me well, and especially knowing that I have a sibling whose personal, lifelong independence is compromised, I endeavour to use the skills they have taught me, and those I have taught myself, to hoik myself onto my feet.

 Regardless, I am trying.
 Not always successfully…but, the golden light of cold pizza at 10am at the end of the tunnel will keep me strong.
 And nothing tastes quite as good as leftover pizza that you managed to provide for yourself (bogof, obvs).